 - «Yes, I know Putin». «No, I’m not interested in politics.

-So after several months I was not even expalining anything))
+So after several months I was not even explaining anything))

 Work.
-When I came at project I didn’t have any idea how it’s working.
-Fisrt time I was feeling uncomforatble to speak at microphone, every time thinking what I’m saying, controlling grammar (speak in english first weeks was little bit challenging).
+When I came at the project I didn’t have any idea how it’s working.
+Fisrt time I felt uncomforatble to speak at the microphone, every time thinking what I was saying, controlling grammar (speak in english first weeks was little bit challenging).
 After couple of months I realized that I can speak at any topic easily.
 BUT not about world politics!
-It was one programme at our radio which I always try to avoid just becuae I don’t like it.
-Also that year was important for Russia: war with Ukraine, sanctions from Europe, problems with Turkey and more things.
+It was one programme at our radio which I always try to avoid just because I don’t like it.
+Also that year was important for Russia: war with Ukraine, sanctions against Russia, problems with Turkey and more things.
 And I didn’t want to speak about this in the programmes.
 In generall everything was fine.
 Some topics were interesting, some of them too much serious but we were free to express out thoughts — I appreciate this opportunity.
-As well it was great chance for me to improve my english skills.
-Before project I passed TOEFL exam, it was hard for me and I really dissapointed about results because I knew I could do it better!
-TOEFL exam it’s a lot of academic words, grammar and speaking.
+Besides, it was a great chance for me to improve my english skills.
 After a while I forgot about grammar, I didn’t use any rules but I really improve my speaking skills.
-Come on, speaking 24 hours a day in english it’s the best practice ever.
-Ok, to be honest little bit less)) I had great Georgian and Azeri neigbours who could speak russian)) Miss you girls*)
+Come on, speaking 24 hours a day in English it’s the best practice ever.
+Ok, to be honest little bit less)) I had great Georgian and Azeri neighbours who could speak Russian)) Miss you girls*)

-Comment: my god, it was more than year ago!
-How we changed after that time…
+Comment: my god, it was more than a year ago!
+How we had changed after that time…

 Trips.
 It’s even should be written like this: ADVENTURES!
 Part of volunteer’s life which everybody likes.
-My first trip was to Debrecen, it’s nearest to Nyiregyhaza city.
+My first trip was to Debrecen, it’s nearest city to Nyiregyhaza.
 If somebody told me that day which trips I will have I will not belive, I swear!
 So, let me introduce one the most colourful part of my life like a volunteer:

 - Bratislava, Slovakia.
 3 hours by bus from Budapest, beautiful and comfortable city.
 I think the most beautiful it’s old city center, as always) This city for me associated with something like calm and quiet trip.
 Hm, first and last «calm and queit»:)

-- Prague, Czeck Republic.
+- Prague, Czech Republic.
 Everything in this trip was little bit crazy.
-We arrived at midnight, went to the hostel which was in 6 zone (far-far-far away from center), took not right tram, back and change it, found the hostel and… The owner of the hostel told us there is no any booking with our names and she diddn’t have any place for us.
-After 1 hour speaking in strange mix of russian-czeck-english she gave us room downstairs for 1 night.
-We were sleeping in clothers because windows were broken and outside were cold spring.
-The next day we found great hostel more expensive but 15 minutes from the city center.
+We arrived at midnight, went to the hostel which was located in the 6 zone (far-far-far away from the center), took wrong tram, came back and change it, found the hostel and… The owner of the hostel told us there was no reservation with our names and she didn’t have any place for us.
+After 1 hour speaking on strange mix of russian-czech-english she gave us room downstairs for 1 night.
+We were sleeping in clothers because windows were broken and outside it was cold spring.
+The next day we found great hostel located 15 minutes from the city center.
 Prague is amazaing!
 It’s big, beautiful and have this atmosphere of european old cities which I like.
 A lot of tasty food and good places where we celebrate Natia’s birthday)) «Say hello to Prague»;)

 - Moscow?
 Yes, suddenly it was added to my list.
-I was thinking to come home for 3 days and it was the most fast trip in my life!
-Firstly I stayed all night in the Budapest’s airport which I hate!
+I was thinking to come home for 3 days and it was the fastest trip I have ever done in my life!
+Firstly, I stayed all night in the Budapest’s airport which I hate!
 It’s absolutely not adapted for people!
 If you are staying there several hours it’s doesn’t matter BUT for all night it’s small hell.
 Everything is closed, no lights, no coffee, no people… I was feeling myself like in TV show.
 Horror TV show.
 I understand it’s stupid to compare this airport with Moscow but there in the night there are a lot of lights, noise, normal seats to stay (ok, not everywhere but mostly).
-So I stayed one night, went home and back in hungary in 3 days.
+So I stayed one night, went home and back in Hungary in 3 days.
 On my way back I had two different flights with just 2 hours difference between departures and it was in 2 different airports!
 Who was in Moscow can undersatand how many hours you need to get from 1 airport to another) It was marathon.
-Hopefully I didn’t miss the flight but I was so close to did it.
+Hopefully I didn’t miss the flight but I was so close to lost my flight.

 - My lovely trip across the Europe (Budapest, Vienna, Germany, Switzerland and Italy:)) I will not describe everything because it’s truly a lot to say about that trip.
-My friend organized it perfectly, we visited a lot of cities in short period of time and saw amazing places!
-So, we start from Budapest.
+My friend had organized it perfectly, we visited a lot of cities in a short period of time and saw amazing places!
+So, we started from Budapest.
 I can’t not say how it is beautiful.
-I have visited a lot of eauropean cities and can say that it’s truly amazing!
+I had visited a lot of Eauropean cities and can say that it’s truly amazing!
 Magnificent architecture, especial charm of the city and for sure incredible amount of different nationalities. «Sunny Budapest» «Aristoctratic Vienna» «Brutal and strong Munich» «Cool Zurich» «Bergamo — comfortable and pretty nice»

 - Sziget Festival.
 Maybe it should be one big-big post about this becuase everything what happened there it’s… hm… absolutely crazy.
 In the start everything was good.
 Obviously a lot of people, noize, music and drinks.
 All day we spent really cool — great artists, good concerts, also warm weather.
 But at midnight like in that fairytale «Cinderella» everything totally changed.
-It started heavy cold rain, all people start to run.
-Festival wasn’t so good organized so there was no places even to hide from rain!
-Everything is open.
-After half an hour we were wet totally and freezing because suddenly became really cold.
-Our way back from festival was awful because of waiting train in the train station, wet clothers and absolutely tired.
+It started heavy cold rain and all people run.
+Festival wasn’t so good organized so there were no places even to hide from the rain!
+Everything was open.
+After half an hour we were totally wet and freezing because suddenly became really cold.
+Our way back from festival was awful because of waiting train in the train station and wet clothers.
 For sure it’s not the best end of festival but it’s unforgettable experince:)) This festival was almost my last funny trip.
-After this I went to Spain with my family but it’s another story)) Also in the autumn I have visited Poland for some days but it was too fast and short trip.
-Honestly I hope it was last time when I travel 20 hours and changing 3 trains in the night…
+After this I went to Spain with my family but it’s another story)) Also in the autumn I had visited Poland for some days but it was also fast and short trip.
+Honestly I hope it was last time when I travelled 20 hours and changed 3 trains in the night…

 On-arrival training.
 Like all volunteers in EVS projects we had training.
 It was in Budapest.
-We lived far away from city center but our group was amazing and inspite of a lot tasks from our trainers we had fun, spoke a lot, playing games and just have a great time all together.
+We lived far away from the city center but our group was amazing and inspite of a lot tasks from our trainers we had fun, spoke a lot, played games and just had a great time all together.

 Also it was more events that year which I didn’t mentioned.
 A lot of people, events, parties and fun.
-Maybe after this post you have feeling that everything was so perfect, amazing and incredible but truly for sure no. It’s life, sometimes it’s good, sometimes a lot of probems and stress.
+Maybe after this post you have feeling that everything was so perfect, amazing and incredible but truly no. It’s life, sometimes it’s good, sometimes a lot of probems and stress.
 Living in another country it’s challenging in all spheres of your life.
 Another mentality, different way of thinking, it’s not so easy to become part of community and feel youself comfortable.
 For me EVS year — year of meeting people.
-Some of them were appearing in my life and dissapering very fast.
-Another people suddenly become not just important for me but the most close to my soul, whom I believe and who will stay with me all my life.
+Some of them appeared in my life and dissappeared very fast.
+Another people suddenly became not just important for me but the most close to my soul, whom I believed and who will stay with me all my life.

 It’s a lot of opinions about EVS as a programme, about projects and everyday life.
-But for me EVS was more than just programme.
-It was people (not only good and nice, they were different); trips (easy or very difficult with a lot of problems like almost sleeping on the street but it was challenge); events (interesting ot too much crazy but really unforgettable:)).
-Now, after project I miss a lot of things.
+But for me EVS was more than just a programme.
+It was people (not only good and nice, they were different); trips (easy or very difficult with a lot of problems like almost sleeping on the street); events (interesting ot too much crazy but really unforgettable:)).
+Now, after the project I miss a lot of things.